 One thing UX research and UX design have always been doing: Building products based on thorough research and on true user needs.
 The above design guide is a very complex tool, with lots of possible methodologies.
 It is highlighting the importance of taking a shift from products to service processes, as well as showing how to use agile processes and implement them into your way of building products.

 Ideo has teamed up with the Ellen Macarthur Foundation to try ‘to build a framework for an economy that is restorative and regenerative by design.’
 Here you can find almost every aspect and field of production – for example, food, fashion, economy, and design – with proposed solutions in each field, to break the linear production system.

 Nike has also declared its principles of the new way of producing high-quality shoes based on the circular design model.
-As you can already see, no matter what segment of the economy you are in, you can thrive for a circular production process, and be a leading force.
+As you can already see, no matter what segment of the economy you are in, you can thrive in a circular production process, and be a leading force.

-I think, as designers, we always have to thrive for change, and for the goal of never ending a relationship with a client, a product, or a service, but to stay in touch and make it better and better through ideation.
+I think, as designers, we always have to thrive for change, and for the goal of never-ending a relationship with a client, a product, or a service, but to stay in touch and make it better and better through ideation.
 This is because great things can only be achieved with time and constant ideation.
 The digital design processes have a lot to offer in the offline world too.
-Hopefully, with education, more big companies will also realise that there is more power in a product that the users really want to care for, instead of just treating them as disposables that can be thrown away once they are not as shiny as they were on their first day.
+Hopefully, with education, more big companies will also realize that there is more power in a product that the users really want to care for, instead of just treating them as disposables that can be thrown away once they are not as shiny as they were on their first day.

 Continue learning with UX studio

 Follow up on the topic of circular design with our article on how to disrupt industries with a lean method.